Khoalabear0424/Friend-Finder/README.md

 4. Now that the database has been created, run server with <br>`nodemon server.js`
 5. In browser, go to `localhost:3000/` and begin using app.

+## Feel Free to message me with any questions!